min69u/Reforestation/README.md

-## What do you call a group of killer whales playing instruments?
-An Orca-stra.
+## I’ll tell you something about German sausages, they’re the wurst